CumulusNetworks/docs/content/version/cumulus-linux-30/Layer-1-and-Layer-2-Features/Bonding---Link-Aggregation.md

   - An interface cannot belong to multiple bonds.

-  - Slave ports within a bond should all be set to the same speed/duplex, and should match the link partner’s slave ports.
+  - Slave ports within a bond should all be set to the same speed/duplex, and should match the link partner's slave ports.

   - A bond cannot enslave VLAN subinterfaces.
 A bond can have subinterfaces, but not the other way around.